hudelgado/vending-machine-exercise/readme.md

 # The Vending Machine Exercise

 This application implements a vending machine to be used as a web API.
-It is implemented in Python 3 using Flask as a WSGI application and Peewee as the ORM with an sqlite3 db.
+It is implemented in Python 3 using Flask as a WSGI application and it uses Peewee as the ORM with an sqlite3 db.

 The machine functionalities are: